Skip to content

 kubectl get storageclasses

-• Can identify container runtime in use
+• Can identify container runtime in use from node status and CRI tooling.

-• Can use crictl to inspect containers
+• Can use crictl to inspect containers, images, and runtime responsiveness.

 Terminal window